 - cookie sheet lined with parchment paper and in fridge ready for apples

-- Prepare apples (wash dry and sticks pushed in), and candy crushed before hand.
+- Prepare apples (wash, dry and sticks pushed in).
+Crush candy before hand.
 Get a cookie sheet lined with parchment paper and placed in the fridge.

 - Combine sugar, milk, butter, salt syrup in heavy pan.

 - Cook on medium heat and stir constantly.
 (CONSTANTLY) until it reaches 245-248 degrees.

 - Remove from stove-top.